Excellence in Plastic Surgery

 Nose Anatomy – Dorsum (Bridge of the Nose)

 The nasal dorsum is also called the “bridge” of the nose.
 It has considerable influence over the aesthetics of the nose and the entire face.
 It is called “bridge” because it connects the tip of the nose to the face.
-As shown in the anatomy section, the upper half of the dorsum is made of the nasal bones.
+As shown in the section on nose anatomy, the upper half of the dorsum is made of the nasal bones.
 The lower half of the dorsum is made of cartilages called the upper lateral cartilages (ULC).

 Frontal View